hemantksingh/messup-learn/fundamentals/platform/Load Balancing and Proxies.md

 * Serves static content very efficiently and reliably, using relatively little memory
 * Set request limit (request rate) - Effective way to protect against DOS by blacklisting IP addresses.
 Possible to set the IPs in key value store.
 Also use Fail2ban.

-In addition to the above **Nginx Plus** provides commercial load balancing, authentication, access control, application‑aware health checks and more configuration and monitoring options.
+In addition to the above **Nginx Plus** provides commercial load balancing, authentication, access control, application-aware health checks and more configuration and monitoring options.
 It can be used alongside or as a replacement for hardware load balancers.

 ### Nginx and Apache